Website University Hospitals Dorset NHS Foundation Trust

 - Proof of English language proficiency in line with the Nursing and Midwifery Council’s requirements.
 Ideally this certificate should have a validity of at least 1 year. *

 - Proof of successfully passing the NMC Part 1 Computer Based Test (CBT).

-- Minimum 2 year of working experience as a Registered Nurse.
+- Minimum 1 year of working experience in acute hospital or community setting as a Registered Nurse (academic internships not considered).

 * For other information about NMC English language requirements and exemptions please click here.